-1. The programmes is intended to educate students to earn a Master of Science in Civil Engineering respectively in Applied Earth Sciences, whereby the final attainment levels described below must be achieved, providing

-- 2. Graduates must also meet the specific final attainment levels for each degree programme, as listed below - 1. be capable of being analytical in their work, on the basis of a broad and deep scientific knowledge; - 2. be able to synthesise knowledge and to solve problems in a creative way when dealing with complex issues; - 3. possess the qualities needed for employment in circumstances requiring sound judgement, personal responsibility and initiative, in complex and unpredictable professional environments; - 4. be able to assume leading roles, including management roles, in companies and research organisations, and be able to contribute to innovation: - 5. be able to work in an international environment, helped by their social and cultural sensitivity and language and communication abilities, partly acquired through experience of team work and any study periods abroad; - 6. possess an awareness of possible ethical, social, environmental, aesthetic and economic implications of their work and the insight to act accordingly; - 7. possess an awareness of the need to update their knowledge and skills.
+- 1. The programmes intend to educate students to earn a Master of Science in Civil Engineering respectively in Applied Earth Sciences or Construction Management and Engineering, whereby the final attainment levels described below must be achieved, providing them with such a level of knowledge, insight and skills in the area of Civil Engineering, Applied Earth Sciences or Construction Management and Engineering, that graduates can fulfil positions on the labour market at the Master's level. - 2.
+Graduates must also meet the specific final attainment levels for each degree programme as listed below: - 1. be capable of being analytical in their work, on the basis of a broad and deep scientific knowledge; - be able to synthesise knowledge and to solve problems in a creative way when dealing with complex issues; - 3. possess the qualities needed for employment in circumstances requiring sound judgement, personal responsibility and initiative, in complex and unpredictable professional environments; - 4. be able to assume leading roles, including management roles, in companies and research organisations, and be able to contribute to innovation; - 5. be able to work in an international environment, helped by their social and cultural sensitivity and language and communication abilities, partly acquired through experience of team work and any study periods abroad; - possess an awareness of possible ethical, social, environmental, aesthetic and economic implications of their work and the insight to act accordingly; - 7. possess an awareness of the need to update their knowledge and skills.

-In addition, Master's graduates should possess the following
+In addition, Master of Science graduates should possess the following competences:

-- 1. required core knowledge and understanding in their field of study; - 2 knowledge of methods and technical practice in their field of study; - 3. training in theoretical knowledge and methods, including modelling; - 4. advanced knowledge of specific areas in their field of study; - 5. specific attitude and way of thinking expected in a particular subject; - 6. awareness of connections with other disciplines and ability to engage in interdisciplinary work.
+- 1. required core knowledge and understanding in their field of study; - 2 knowledge of methods and technical practice in their field of study; - ${\it 3.} \ \ training in theoretical knowledge and methods, including modelling; \\$ - 4. advanced knowledge of specific areas in their field of study; - 5. specific attitude and way of thinking expected in a particular subject; - 6. awareness of connections with other disciplines and ability to engage in interdisciplinary work.